 If you literally shopped 'til you dropped, head to Opa and take a load off your feet during a sit-down, yet casual, lunch.
 Find an array of Greek items like gyros and saganaki or opt for the Mediterranean Express, a lunch special offering a half sandwich and two items from the salads and souvlakia sections.
 With a full stomach, you can now continue on your day.
 1311 Sansom St., Philadelphia, PA, 215.545.0170

-If stopping for a sit-down meal isn’t in the cards for you, head to Jake’s Sandwich Board.
+If stopping for a sit-down meal isn’t in the cards for you, head to Hatch & Coop.
 Many places will tell you they have the best hoagies, but Jake’s actually means it.
-Order the 50/50, a hearty sandwich filled with pulled slow-roasted pork, bacon, Sriracha spread and sharp provolone.
+Order the 50/50, a hearty sandwich filled with scrambled eggs and extra bacon, topped with caramelized onions and American cheese.
 122 S. 12th St., Philadelphia, PA, 215.922.0102

 Things to Do

 Macy’s is another spot to shop during your time in Midtown Village, but before you dismiss the large retail chain, take a closer look.
 Our Macy’s is a National Historical Landmark.
 Learn about the history during the Macy’s Tour, where a knowledgeable tour guide explains the Wanamaker Grand Organ, the timeline of the store and points out the hidden plaques and figures scattered throughout the grounds.
 Meet at the Visitor’s Desk on the first floor.
 1300 Market St., Philadelphia, PA, 215.241.9000

 Have some fun and take a break from the outdoors with a few rounds of bowling at Lucky Strike.
 The upscale alley is ideal for families during the day, but turns into a 21+ party at night.
 It also has food and drinks to satisfy non-bowlers.
 1336 Chestnut St., Philadelphia, PA, 215.545.2471